fani-lab/LADy/README.md

 <sup><sup>5</sup>[qinfengyu123@gmail.com](mailto:qinfengyu123@gmail.com)</sup>
 <sup><sup>6</sup>[hfani@uwindsor.ca](mailto:hfani@uwindsor.ca)</sup>

+## 6. Acknowledgments
+In this work, we use [`LDA`](https://radimrehurek.com/gensim/models/ldamodel.html), [`bitermplus`](https://github.com/maximtrp/bitermplus), [`OCTIS`](https://github.com/MIND-Lab/OCTIS), [`pytrec_eval`](https://github.com/cvangysel/pytrec_eval), [`SimAlign`](https://github.com/cisnlp/simalign), [`DeCLUTR`](https://github.com/JohnGiorgi/DeCLUTR), [`No Language Left Behind (NLLB)`](https://github.com/facebookresearch/fairseq/tree/nllb), and other libraries and models.
+We extend our gratitude to the respective authors of these resources for their valuable contributions.

-## 8. Awards
+## 7. Awards

 > [`CAD$150, Silver Medalist, UWill Discover 2023`](https://www.uwindsor.ca/uwilldiscover/312/uwill-discover-awards) 👉 [`slides`](./misc/UWillDiscover23.pdf)
 > <p align="center"><img src='./misc/cs_demo_day_23april23.png' width="350" ></p>
 > <p align="center">From Left: Soroush, Atefeh, Christine, Farinam, Mohammad</p>

-## 9. Contributing
+## 8. Contributing
-Pull requests are highly encouraged and welcomed.
-However, for significant modifications, please initiate a discussion by opening an issue beforehand to clarify what modifications you intend to make.
+We strongly encourage and welcome pull requests from contributors.
+If you plan to make substantial modifications, we kindly request that you first open an issue to initiate a discussion.
+This will allow us to have a clear understanding of the modifications you intend to make and ensure a smooth collaboration process.